 - Principal Investigator(s) may not apply for more than one Foundation Innovative Research Award per cycle. - Principal Investigator(s) may not hold two active Foundation grants simultaneously unless the grants are for two distinct purposes (ex.
 Fellowship Training Award and Innovative Research Award). - > Two projects are not eligible for concurrent funding under the same mechanism (ex.
 Individual may not have two different Innovative Research Awards at the same time). - > The Foundation does not allow resubmission of grant applications.
 This means formal responses to the previous year's critiques will not be accepted.
-Applicants may apply as many times as they wish; however, all grant applications will be reviewed as new applications. - Scientific and/or budgetary overlap between Foundation grants and other funding sources (including NIH, VA, or other foundations) is not permitted. - Individuals employed at the NIH, FDA, or CDC are not eligible to apply. - Investigators from outside the United States may serve as co-investigators with the PI who is based in the U.S. and who may sub-contract grant support to co- investigators.
+Applicants may apply as many times as they wish; however, all grant applications will be reviewed as new applications.
+Although application will not be reviewed as a resubmission, it is highly encouraged that applicant thoroughly consider and implement prior reviewer critique when submitting for another cycle. - > Scientific and/or budgetary overlap between Foundation grants and other funding sources (including NIH, VA, or other foundations) is not permitted. - Individuals employed at the NIH, FDA, or CDC are not eligible to apply. - Investigators from outside the United States may serve as co-investigators with the PI who is based in the U.S. and who may sub-contract grant support to co-investigators.